go-goyave/filter/README.md

 - `time` / `time[]`
 - `-`: unsupported data type.
 Fields tagged with `-` will be ignored in filters and search: no condition will be added to the `WHERE` clause.

+If not provided, the type will be determined from GORM's data type (defined by the `gorm:"type:..."` tag).
+If GORM's data type is a database type or a type that is not directly supported by this library, the type will fall back to `-` (unsupported).

 **Example**
 ```go
 type MyModel struct{